 Continuous assessment (P), based on attendance and participation in the teaching-learning process.
 This section will be proposed classroom activities and resolving issues and problems along the course.
-This part will count 5% of the final mark and will consist of assistance and delivery by the student, individually or in groups, exercises and questions raised as a result of preparation or attendance and participation sessions in solving problems through the forum of the course or schedule tasks, answering to the proposed problems.
-The student must have attended and/or delivered 80% of these works to score in this part and the score for each exercise or question will depend on its complexity.
+This part will count 10% of the final mark and will consist of assistance and delivery by the student, individually or in groups, exercises and questions raised as a result of preparation or attendance and participation sessions in solving problems through the forum of the course or schedule tasks, answering to the proposed problems.
+The student must have attended and/or delivered 60% of these works to score in this part and the score for each exercise or question will depend on its complexity.
+If the 60% is not reached, the student will obtain a Not Present mark in the first call.
 This activity will not be recoverable in second call.

 Evaluation of laboratory activities (L) from the achievement of objectives in group (LG) and individual tests (LI) at the end of the laboratory sessions.
-These activities will be carried out individually and/or in group, and its weight is 35% of the final grade.
-To score in this section should be obtained at least 4 on all scoring activities, or an average of 6 otherwise.
+These activities will be carried out individually and/or in group, and its weight is 25% of the final grade.
+To score in this section, the student should obtained at least a 4 mark in all activities where this condition is explicitly stated, or an average of 6 otherwise.
 The mark of this part will be computed as the weighted average of LG and LI.
 This activity will not be recoverable in second call.

 Individual objective tests, consisting of several exams or knowledge tests, which consist of both theoretical and practical issues as problems that will occur in the middle of the semester (called T1), and out of the teaching time in the examination period (called T2).
-This part of the evaluation (T) will count 60% of the final grade and the distribution of each individual test is as follows:
+This part of the evaluation (T) will count 65% of the final grade and the distribution of each individual test is as follows:

-$$T = max(0.3 T1 + 0.7 T2,T2).$$
+$T = \max\{0.3 T1 + 0.7 T2, T2\}.$